 Accessing the Company Page Back to Topics

-To navigate to the 'Jobs' page, click the Settings module menu item in MachineMetrics and select Jobs from the application pull-down menu as shown below.
+To navigate to the 'Company' page, hover over Settings in the main navigation and select Company from the application pull-down menu as shown below.

 Company Page Layout and Functions Back to Topics

 The Company page is divided into the following sections:

 Company Information Back to Topics

 In the Company Information section, you can edit your company name and address as they will appear within MachineMetrics.
 You can also view the time zone and start of day that were configured by MachineMetrics for your implementation.
 In most implementations, the entry in the Start of Day field should match the start of your first shift.